Coly010/ng-rspack-build/tools/scripts/eslint-next/README.md

 ### 2. **Automatic Migration** ⚙️

-- Creates a backup of the current configuration as `eslint.next.config.js`.
+- 1. Creates a backup of the current configuration as `eslint.next.config.js`.
-- Updates the existing configuration to extend `eslint.next.config.js`.
+- 2. Updates the existing configuration to extend `eslint.next.config.js`.
-- Disables failing rules, allowing for incremental fixes.
+- 3. Disables failing rules, allowing for incremental fixes.

+Find all details about the process in out [migrations](./docs/migrations.md) documentation.

 ### 3. **Detailed Reporting** 📈